 UNOFFICIAL UNOFFICIAL Information is not related to your work at Defence.
 You are not required to keep a record of this information.
-OFFICIAL OFFICIAL Information includes all your Defence business activities and information, including: hand written notes that you write at a Defence meeting an email to a work colleague about a Defence matter information prepared for public access or circulation, such as websites or Frequently Asked Questions.
-OFFICIAL: Sensitive ► Security caveats The NATIONAL CABINET caveat can be applied to OFFICIAL: Sensitive and Information classified as OFFICIAL: Sensitive containing sensitive data that could impact Defence functions or the safety and reputation of an individual.
-Information could include: a medical report about a Defence member commercial data that, if compromised, would undermine an Australian organisation or company. • Information Management Markers PROTECTED ► above.
-Caveats used for PROTECTED and above: • NATIONAL Information classified as PROTECTED would be expected to cause damage to national interests, organisations or individuals.
-Its unauthorised access or release could cause: a major loss of confidence in the Government the exposure of discussions or decisions of Cabinet. • If your information contains legal, legislative or personal details, you may require one of the SECRET CABINET · CABINET · EXCLUSIVE FOR · AUSTEO · AGAO · Releasable to.
+OFFICIAL OFFICIAL Information includes all your Defence business activities and information, including: - hand written notes that you write at a Defence meeting - an email to a work colleague about a Defence matter - information prepared for public access or circulation, such as websites or Frequently Asked Questions.
+OFFICIAL: Sensitive &gt; Security caveats Information classified as OFFICIAL: Sensitive containing sensitive data that could impact Defence functions or the safety and reputation of an individual.
+Information could include: • a medical report about a Defence member • commercial data that, if compromised, would undermine an Australian organisation or company. ▲ Information Management Markers PROTECTED • Caveats used for PROTECTED and above: · CABINET Information classified as PROTECTED would be expected to cause damage to national interests, organisations or individuals.
+Its unauthorised access or release could cause: a major loss of confidence in the Government the exposure of discussions or decisions of Cabinet. ◄ If your information contains legal, legislative or personal details, you may require one of the SECRET &gt; EXCLUSIVE FOR AUSTEO AGAO Releasable to.
 Information classified as SECRET is valuable, important and sensitive material.
-Its unauthorised access or release could cause: exposure about current military movements a direct threat to the internal stability of Australia undermining people's safety that could lead to the loss of life of an individual or small group. • following IMMs to share your information accurately with the right people: · Legal privilege · Legislative TOP SECRET ► Apply caveats to manage the access and use of information.
+Its unauthorised access or release could cause: exposure about current military movements a direct threat to the internal stability of Australia undermining people's safety that could lead to the loss of life of an individual or small group.
+4 following IMMs to share your information accurately with the right people: Legal privilege Legislative TOP SECRET &gt; Apply caveats to manage the access and use of information.
 TOP SECRET is the most valuable and sensitive information and carries the highest classification.
-Its unauthorised access or release could cause: a compromise of intelligence involving a foreign government collapse of the political stability of Australia widespread loss of life. - secrecy • Personal privacy.
+Its unauthorised access or release could cause: a compromise of intelligence involving a foreign government collapse of the political stability of Australia widespread loss of life. ◄ secrecy · Personal privacy.